 Bold Goals: Winning Teams

-As we look to change key processes to create a more efficient and effective university it is essential that we build winning teams capable of achieving critical goals with excellence.
-In this workshop participants will learn how to: * Focus on a few critically important goals * Act on the lead measures that impact goal achievement * Measure success and motivate employees through visible and compelling scoreboards * Hold one another accountable and create a cadence of accountability.
+As we look to change key processes to create a more efficient and effective university, it is essential that we build winning teams capable of achieving critical goals with excellence.
+In this workshop learn how to: * Focus on a few critically important goals * Act on the lead measures that impact goal achievement * Measure success and motivate employees through visible and compelling scoreboards * Hold one another accountable and create a cadence of accountability.

 Bridges: Preventing Discrimination and Harassment (online course)

 Building a Supportive Community helps colleges and universities comply with employee education requirements relating to sexual misconduct under Title IX of the Education Amendments Act of 1972 and Section 304(a)(5) of the Violence Against Women Reauthorization Act of 2013 (known as the Campus SaVE Act.
 This course is required for new employees.